 All providers that accept Medicare assignment cannot charge above and beyond the approved amount.
 Your average doctor, ambulance, physical therapist etc. have agreed to Medicare’s limiting/approved amount to cover a particular healthcare claim.

 Now, there are also providers who do not accept assignment with Medicare though they participate with Medicare.
-By law, these particular providers are allowed to charge up to 15% above Medicare approved amounts on approved Part B charges.
+How large can excess charges be?
+Well, by law, these particular providers are allowed to charge up to 15% above Medicare approved amounts on approved Part B charges.
 For example, your doctor refers you to a specialist such as a cardiologist for an evaluation.
 As it turns out, this specialist does not accept the Medicare limiting amount of the (fictitious) $100 Medicare might have otherwise paid.
 Instead, the specialist office charges an additional $15.00 as they are permitted.
 Part B excess charge coverage would pay this additional charge.
 10 months later, Jane ends up in an ambulance.
 She had a heart attack and the nearest ambulance service came.
 As it turned out, this company did not accept Medicare as payment in full either.
 Medicare approved $1000 and the ambulance company balanced billed an additional $150 for their services.

 Now, if you have a Medigap (Medicare Supplement) Plan F or Plan G, you have full coverage for any and all Part B excess charges.
 In the example above, Jane paid no excess charges due to her Plan G. Remember to keep in mind, with Plan G, you must pay your Part B deductible ($183) during the year before Medicare and your supplement pick up the bill with any Part B healthcare expenses.
 As a refresher, Part B expenses are all outpatient healthcare as approved by Medicare.